How to Quit Smoking Confidently and Successfully

 The patch delivers relatively steady levels of nicotine, but breakthrough urges to smoke can occur.
-This is where short-acting nicotine replacement therapy can be very helpful in further shutting down the cravings to smoke.
+This is where short-acting nicotine replacement therapy can be beneficial in further shutting down the cravings to smoke.

 Short-acting Nicotine Replacement

 Nicotine replacement is available in several forms of short-acting delivery methods.
 These short-acting doses of nicotine are essential in the success of using nicotine replacement therapy in quitting smoking.
-Even if the transdermal patch is used continuously for nicotine replacement, breakthrough urges to smoke could occur and lead to withdrawal symptoms.
-Think of short-acting nicotine replacement as a quick-acting, rescue, medication.
-Treating these cravings with one of the following four options of nicotine replacement in combination with the long-acting patch is one of the most effective ways to avoid lapsing or relapsing with a cigarette and returning to regular patterns of smoking.
+Even if the transdermal patch is used continuously for nicotine replacement, break-through urges to smoke could occur and lead to withdrawal symptoms.
+Think of short-acting nicotine replacement as a quick-acting, rescue medication.
+Treating these cravings with one of the following four options of nicotine replacement in combination with the long-acting patch is one of the most effective ways to avoid lapsing or relapsing with a cigarette and returning to regular smoking patterns.

 The nicotine lozenge is similar to the gum.
-It is available in 2mg and 4mg doses and, like the gum, needs to be parked between the gum and cheek to be optimally absorbed.
-The standard starting dose is the 2mg lozenge, which delivers the equivalent of nicotine in one cigarette.
+It is available in 2 and 4 mg doses and, like the gum, needs to be parked between the gum and cheek to be optimally absorbed.
+The standard starting dose is the 2 mg lozenge, which delivers the equivalent of nicotine in one cigarette.
 Like the gum, avoid eating and drinking acidic foods and beverages right before and while a lozenge is in the mouth.
-This product is also available over the counter and by prescription.9,11,12 These lozenges vary in size and dissolvability by the manufacturer.
-Cheaper over the counter, products are often reported by people to be too big and bulky and take too long to dissolve in the mouth. .
-There is a “mini” lozenge on the market that is the size of a Tic-Tac, is easily tucked between the gum and the cheek and dissolves readily while delivering nicotine quicker to the brain.
+This product is also available over the counter and by prescription.7, 9-10 These lozenges vary in size and dissolvability by the manufacturer.
+Although some are cheaper over the counter, these products are often reported by people to be too big and bulky and take too long to dissolve in the mouth.
+There is a “mini” lozenge on the market that is the size of a Tic-Tac, is easily tucked between the gum and cheek, and dissolves readily while delivering nicotine quicker to the brain.

 Nicotine Nasal Spray

-The nicotine nasal spray contains nicotine that is delivered through the mucosal wall of the nose.
+The nicotine nasal spray contains nicotine that has the quickest onset of action in treating nicotine cravings and is delivered through the mucosal wall of the nose.
 When instilling this nicotine, it is important to spray it against the nasal wall while plugging one nostril (side of the nose) and (while looking at the floor) inhale while spraying.
-Avoid tipping the head back and sniffing it into the upper region of the nasal passages.
+Avoid tipping the head back and sniffing it into the upper region of the nasal passages or sinuses.
 One spray in each nostril delivers a similar dose of one cigarette (two sprays total).
-This product is available by prescription only.9,11,12
+This product is available by prescription only7, 9-10

 How to Know if you are Getting too Much Nicotine Replacement

-It is possible to be taking too much nicotine replacement.
-Symptoms that could be associated with taking too much nicotine are feeling anxious, jittery, headache, nausea, excessive wakefulness, and chest pain or heart palpitations.
-If you develop these symptoms or any others that you think are associated with nicotine delivery, stop using all nicotine products.
-Take the patch off and call your health care provider for further advice, as soon as possible.
-Remember to avoid smoking cigarettes while using any nicotine replacement therapy to reduce the chances of overdosing on nicotine and provide the best opportunity for you to quit.
+It is possible to use/take in more nicotine in the nicotine replacement than you are accustomed to when regularly smoking or using other tobacco products.
+Symptoms associated with getting too much nicotine are feeling anxious, jittery, headache, nausea, excessive wakefulness, and chest pain or heart palpitations.
+If you develop these symptoms or any others that you think are associated with nicotine delivery, stop using all nicotine products, including taking the patch off, and call your health care provider for further advice as soon as possible.
+Remember to avoid smoking cigarettes or using other manufactured tobacco products (chewing tobacco, snus, snuff, electronic cigarette, etc.) while using any nicotine replacement therapy to reduce the chances of overdosing on nicotine.
+This will provide the best opportunity for you to quit.